bediger4000/linked_lists/README.md

 Daily Coding Problem: Problem #714?
 The example does nothing to further explain, it introduces more confusion.
+The example seems to want you to break the list into 2, equal-sized parts, then interleave nodes from the 2 parts.

 I haven't done this one yet.